AzeezBT/Led-control-using-Arduino/README.md

 ## REG NO:- 212223110046

-# Led Control Using Arduino
+# Ex No 1 Led Control Using Arduino

 ## AIM
 To design and implement a system for LED control using an Arduino microcontroller and a push button.